-class collections.deque(iterable, maxlen[, flags])
+class collections.deque(iterable, maxlen[, flag])

-Deques (double-ended queues) are a list-like container that support O(1) appends and pops from either side of the deque.
+Deques (pronounced "deck" and short for "double-ended queue") are fixed length list-like containers that support O(1) appends and pops from either side of the deque.
 New deques are created using the following arguments:

-- iterable must be the empty tuple, and the new deque is created empty. - maxlen must be specified and the deque will be bounded to this maximum length.
-Once the deque is full, any new items added will discard items from the opposite end. - The optional flags can be 1 to check for overflow when adding items.
+- iterable must be specified as an empty or non-empty iterable.
+If the iterable is empty, the new deque is created empty.
+If the iterable is not empty, the new deque is created with the items from the iterable. - maxlen must be specified and the deque will be bounded to this maximum length.
+Once the deque is full, any new items added will discard items from the opposite end. - flag is optional and can be set to 1 to check for overflow when adding items.
+If the deque is full and overflow checking is enabled, an IndexError will be raised when adding items.

-As well as supporting bool and len, deque objects have the following methods:
+Deque objects have the following methods: